latitudegames/thoth/README.md

 1. Target a published version of [@latitudegames/thoth-core](https://github.com/latitudegames/thoth/packages/983711) in client/package.json
 2. Or actively develop against the current state of the repository.
 (By ensuring that client/package.json is targetting the same version of @latitudegames/thoth-core that is currently listed in core/package.json)

-If you are testing with the Latitude API you can point the latitude api to your local thoth package by making the dependance `"@latitudegames/thoth-core": "../thoth/core",`
+If you are testing with the Latitude API locally you can point the latitude api to your local thoth package:

+1. run `yarn link` in `thoth/packages/core`
+1. run `yarn link @latitudegames/thoth-core` in `latitude-api`
+1. To reverse this process, simply use `yarn unlink` or `yarn unlink @latitudegames/thoth-core`

 ## @latitudegames/thoth-core CI